 National Standards Authority of Ireland

 In June 2014 ISO 9001:2008 certification was granted to Ordnance Survey Ireland by NSAI (National Standards Authority of Ireland).
+The updated certification I.S.
+EN ISO 9001:2015 extends to 10th June 2020.
 This is in respect of a particular technical flowline within the Remote Sensing & Geodesy Area, together with the associated management and support services that fall within the scope of the certification (please see online certificates for both Dublin HQ and Ennis Regional Office for detail of scope).

 This was the culmination of a process that commenced in July 2013 when the organisation resolved to achieve the certification recognising that 9001:2008 Quality Management System is now the globally accepted standard for providing assurance about the quality of goods and services in supplier-customer relations.
 The goal is to consistently meet customer requirements and improve operational effectiveness.
 Download the OSi Quality Policy here.